-There are many potential health benefits of using a low carb high fat (LCHF) ketogenic diet.
-They go far beyond just ketogenic diet weight loss.
+There are many potential health benefits of a ketogenic diet.
+A low carb high fat (LCHF) diet does far more than weight loss for people.
 If you’ve been on a high-carb Standard American Diet for years, you’ll need to achieve keto-adaptation first.
-Once achieved, you can then reap these keto diet benefits for the long term.
+Once achieved, you can then reap these health benefits of a keto diet.

 Keto-Adaptation is a term coined by Dr. Stephen Phinney, and Dr. Jeff Volek, two long-time active researchers of ketogenic diets.
-The New Adkins Diet book (great book for making the best of the keto diet) and another great ketogenic diet book called “The Art and Science of Low Carbohydrate Living” are two excellent resources to pick up from these LCHF lifestyle experts.
+The New Adkins Diet book (great book for making the best of the keto diet) and another ketogenic diet book called “The Art and Science of Low Carbohydrate Living” are two excellent resources to pick up.

 Along with anti-aging effects from increased cell energy, the keto diet promotes increased energy levels, improved athletic performance, reduced migraines, fewer hunger cravings, better skin (from decreased inflammation), less bad cholesterol, more good cholesterol, weight loss, mood stabilization and more health benefits.